Previous dayApril 14, 2026Next day

 17 km SE of Silver Springs, Nevada

-April 14, 2026 brought a magnitude 2.7 earthquake 17 km SE of Silver Springs, Nevada, logged at 22:16 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.7 earthquake that occurred about 21 hours earlier.
+On April 14, 2026 at 22:16 UTC, a magnitude 2.8 earthquake struck 17 km SE of Silver Springs, Nevada.
+Coming 21 hours after a magnitude 5.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 7.5 km depth.
+The hypocenter lay at 7.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.320°N, -119.070°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Coordinates: 39.321°, -119.069°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14